zhermin/ADCS-Web/README.md

 ## Features

+* Demo Mode for external viewers to upload 10 samples images and try different models and settings
 * Upload up to 500 (recommended) images at a time for prediction
 * Settings at the Left Sidebar
     * Select a trained model - they vary in accuracy and speed depending on the backbone (eg. VGG16, MobileNetV2, etc.)